 In the POLL mode, after a client application receives a response from the Cloudentity’s backchannel authentication endpoint, the client repeats multiple token requests (hence the name, polling) to the Cloudentity’s token endpoint.

-When a clients waits for the result of the authentication, it repeats token requests.
+When the client waits for the authentication result, it repeats token requests.
 Until the

 authentication process is not finished, Cloudentity responds with the

 slow_down response if there are too many requests